michmattera/newline-alebrije/README.md

 Business goals:
 - Get the user to fill out the form to match with the alebrije.
 - Give information about the product (Alebrije).
-- Give information about the step that the user has to do in order to get the product.
+- Give information about the step that the user has to do to get the product.
 - Give information about the company.
-- Give contact details to user.
+- Give the user contact details.

-User needs were determine dividing in different categories the users:
+User needs were determined based on different target audiences:

 - **Roles:**
     - Current users